^

 Or Valaciclovir 1.0 g orally 2 times a day for 7-10 days.

-Relapses of genital herpes
+Recurrence of genital herpes

-Recommended regimens for the treatment of recurrent infection
+Recommended treatment regimens for recurrent infection

 Or Acyclovir 200 mg orally 5 times a day for 5 days,